Joride/Autotools-Xcode/Readme.md

 ## Prepare files and folders
 1. Create a container folder that will contain:
 	* a directory in which the Xcode project and related files will live
-		- this directory should contain a pre-actions script (can be obtained here: ...)
+		- this directory should contain a pre-actions script (see step 2 if this section)
 	* a directory for the libexif code
 	* a directory containing the built libexif
-	* a configure script specific for use with this libexif (can be obtained here: ...)
+	* a configure script specific for use with this libexif (see step 2 if this section)

 2. inside that container folder, run:
 > `git clone https://github.com/libexif/libexif.git && cd libexif && autoreconf -i`
-> `curl configure-xcrun.sh`
+> `curl https://raw.githubusercontent.com/Joride/Autotools-Xcode/main/configure-xcrun.sh -o configure-xcrun.sh && chmod 755 configure-xcrun.sh`

 3. inside the 'applications' directory run:
-> `curl pre-actions.sh`
+> `curl https://raw.githubusercontent.com/Joride/Autotools-Xcode/main/pre-actions.sh -o pre-actions.sh && chmod 755 pre-actions.sh`

 4. Create a project using Xcode
 Choose for the location that container dir

-The directory structure now should look like this:
+The directory structure now should look like this (this will look bad in formatted markdown, which is how Github displays this).
+Open this file in a plain text editor to see it in a more sensible way):
 - <container dir>
 | - (dir) applications
 |	| - <project-name>.xcodeproj